+Use the gross recipes for Halloween on this page to spark your creativity.
 You can create disgusting Halloween treats from almost any dessert recipe with the help of a little imagination.
-For example, when it comes to scary Halloween desserts...
+When it comes to scary Halloween desserts...

 Simply use your creativity.
 The gross recipes for Halloween on this page will serve to get you started.
 Believe me, the "yucky eyeballs" and "giant warts" and "bloody zombies" will be a big hit with the kids.